Collin County Judicial Records

 Collin County does not keep county-wide crime and arrest records.
 You will find these Collin County judicial records at different law enforcement agencies.
 The Sheriff’s office accepts requests from the public for these court records.

-If you are looking for Collin County judicial records, download the information request form, complete it and hand it in at the Sheriff’s Office, which is open every day Monday to Friday.
+If you are looking for Collin County judicial records, download the information request form, complete it, and hand it in at the Sheriff’s Office, which is open every day Monday to Friday.

 These criminal records are official files that contain information about the crimes of people in the county.
 People wanting to access their criminal history record information need to schedule a fingerprint scan.
-The scan can be done online.
-The fingerprint hand card obtained will have other information such as the requester’s names, sex, date of birth, and race.
+This process must be done through the Texas Department of Public Safety (DPS) and can be scheduled online through the IdentoGO fingerprinting service.

 Sex Offenders

 The Collin County Sheriff’s Office also registers sex offenders.
-It makes the sex offenders registry available to the public on its website.
+It makes the sex offender registry available to the public on its website.
 You can search for any of these sex offenders living in the county.

 Police departments in Collin County also keep registries of sex offenders.
-The police department and also the county sheriff’s office will send their lists to the Texas Department of Public Safety.
+The police department and the county sheriff’s office will send their lists to the Texas Department of Public Safety.
 You can find individual sex offenders by name in certain areas.

 The Collin County Sheriff’s Office also keeps inmate records for everyone in the county’s jails.
 There is an inmate locator tool on its website to help find individuals.
 You can also locate inmates by using the Collins County Court search portals’ jail records page.